tralivali1234/Eval-Expression.NET/index.md

 							PRO License starting at <span class="text-bold text-green">ONLY $299</span>
 						</p>
 						<hr class="m-y-md" />
-						<p>With the free version comes a month long trial of the pro license to let you evaluate all its functonalities without limits.</p>
+						<p>Every month, a new monthly trial of the PRO Version is available to let you evaluate all its features without limitations.</p>

 					</div>
 					<div class="col-lg-6">